-Parental Rights: A parent may exempt his or her child from one or more of these screenings by submitting an annual written statement to the district nurse stating that the parent does NOT consent to a specific screening.
+Parental Rights: A parent may exempt their child from one or more of these screenings by submitting an annual written statement to the district nurse stating they do NOT consent to a specific screening.
 (CA Ed.
 Code 49451)

 The screenings and the grade levels at which they are routinely given are given below: